 Islam is the youngest of the major world religions.
 It recognizes the authority of the writings of the dying god Jesus and the Septuagint version of the Hebrew Tanak.
 Islam was created around the 7th century and comes from the reports of those who supposedly knew Muhammad.
 He was not an avatar and didn’t perform any of the miracles of the dying god predecessors.
 The things he said were recorded in two documents, the Quran and Hadith, around 1000 CE, about 400 years after Muhammad died.

-Judaism is a religion based on the tribal ethnicity of the ancient Israelites.
-It began in Babylon approximately 4000 BCE (11).
+Judaism is a journey of spiritual renewal based on the tribal ethnicity of the ancient Israelites.
+It began in Babylon approximately 4000 BCE (14).
 It began compiling writings that became the Torah.
 The core of these writings comes from earlier Babylon, Assyria, and Persia mystery religions.

 The symbols of rebirth and transformation center upon daily compliance with various practices outlined in the Torah and include other works, such as the Talmud, Zohar Siddur, and Tanya.